War in the 20th Century

 The War in the 20th Century or La Guerre au vingtième siècle in the original French is an 1883 science fiction short novel written and illustrated by Albert Robida.
-It is the third illustrated short novel by the same name published by Robida, with the other two being published in 1869 and 1883.
+It is the third illustrated short novel in Robidas 20th Century-cycle, with the other two being published in 1869 and 1883.
 Robida is considered to be the first Science Fiction illustrator, and this piece in particular is often lauded for its robust illustrations.

 The novel was written in 1869, before being published in La Caricature (1880–1904) in 1883, and then again in 1887.
 The novel was republished in English in 1998 in an anthology called Around the World.

 Plot summary

 The novel opens with a brief recollection of the novels alternate history, including a civil war in the Danubian provinces (modern day Romania), an attempt by the United States to invade the country by sea, and the destruction of Corsica by China.
 From the short historical brief, it goes on to detail the experiences of a young soldier from Toulouse, Fabius Molinas.
 As the reader is introduced to Molinas, a "telephone bulletin" tells of an emerging casus belli occurring on 25 June 1945, and the subsequent assignment of Molinas as a 2nd Class Gunner in the 6th Squadron of the 18th Territorial Balloonists.

 As the mobilization progresses, Molinas first describes so called "flying foggers", air ships which spread a concealing fog onto the French border to help conceal the emerging war effort.
 It is also noted that the fog carries a nauseating odor, a harbinger of the various warfare practices which followed.

 The first battle described includes largely conventional warfare, cannons firing on moving fortresses (presumably similar to modern armoured personnel carriers), and the eventual crash of the first airship Molinas is stationed on.
 The crash resulted in Molinas joining a ground offensive, during which the first use of chemical weapons is detailed.
 The opposing side deploys a multitude of bombs throughout the city, each emanating a green fog, which kills on contact.